 - Save and close any open files and exit any open programs you are not using to see if that resolves the problem.
 See the software documentation for minimum memory requirements.
-If necessary, install additional memory.
-Reseat the memory modules to ensure that your computer is successfully communicating with the memory. - Run the Dell Diagnostics.
+Run the Using the Dell Diagnostics.

 If you experience other memory problems -